alexander-larsson/node-red-contrib-ushahidi/README.md

 Use npm to install locally:
 > npm install node-red-contrib-ushahidi

-Or if your running a global Node-Red installation:
+Or if you're running a global Node-Red installation:
 > npm install -g node-red-contrib-ushahidi

 ## Usage